I am a mother of two and a biochemist with a degree in biology who has gone through the experience of a tubal pregnancy.

 If spotting and cramping are observed, a woman should call her physician immediately.
 A workup will generally be ordered, including beta hCG levels and ultrasound examinations to determine the location and viability of the pregnancy.
 If the hormone levels are rising less than 66% over a 48 hour period, an ectopic pregnancy will be suspected.

 If the hCG levels are low (less than 1,800), the pregnancy may not be visible on the ultrasound machine.
 In this case, a woman is often presented with a choice to wait and monitor the pregnancy until it can be observed, or to have a procedure called a Dilation and Curettage (D&C) to determine if there is any pregnancy tissue is in the womb.
 If there is no tissue in the womb, the pregnancy is determined to be ectopic.
 This method of determining the location of the failing pregnancy is not preferred, as there is a chance that there is an intrauterine pregnancy, and a D&C will end the pregnancy.
-If this method is used, and a pregnancy is not found in the womb, the ectopic pregnancy may be treated with methotrexate.
+If this method is used, and pregnancy is not found in the womb, the ectopic pregnancy may be treated with methotrexate.
 Methotrexate is injected and is often successful at ending an ectopic pregnancy without surgery.

 If the hormone levels are over 1,800 and the pregnancy can be visualized in a Fallopian tube, the diagnosis is certain and treatment will be scheduled immediately (by methotrexate injection if the pregnancy is in a very early stage, or by removal of the pregnancy and Fallopian tube).

 Treatment with Methotrexate

-If a tubal pregnancy is an early stage, it may be treated medically (as opposed to surgically).
+If a tubal pregnancy is at an early stage, it may be treated medically (as opposed to surgically).
 Methotrexate is successful at treating tubal pregnancies when:

 - beta hCG levels of 5,000 or less.